Bluegales/libft-pain/README.md

 # libft-pain
 libft tester, not the fanciest one but has some useful features

-Currently does not test strlcat, and the bonus functions!
+Currently does not test the bonus functions!

 ### Features